RZdataprojects/titanic/README.md

+# Work in progress - Python Machine learning

 # titanic
-## A project set to predict the likelihood a passenger will survive the ship's journey through the atlantic.
+## A Machine learning project set to predict the likelihood a passenger will survive the ship's journey through the atlantic.
 To do so, we have data on each passenger based on 12th col.:
 PassengerId,
 Survived (i.e. stayed alive - used to compare model accuracy),